niamu/tenmile/README.md

 This project offers the ability to create and share **playable quotes** of [GameBoy](https://en.wikipedia.org/wiki/Game_Boy) games.
 A playable quote is a *delimited* reference to a
 *specific* moment in a game along with a reference recording of how that moment plays out.

-## Running this project

-*TODO: add some text describing how to run this project if it weren't being served by Glitch.
-If the instructions are complex, refer to a section later on for more details.
-We dont't expect many to try running the server themselves.*

 ## Watching a Quote

 Drag a compatible `.png` file onto the player to get started.
 Once it loads, you'll see a looping animation of the reference recording from that moment of play.